Skip to content

 Versailles: Royalty and Gardens

-Tip: Try to visit on a day with the Fountain Show to enjoy Versailles’s fountains in full splendor!
+Tip: Consider a lively bike tour to let the kids burn off energy while you ogle the grounds.
+Also, try to visit on a day with the Fountain Show to enjoy Versailles’s fountains in full splendor!

 Giverny: Monet’s Garden Wonderland